 Kreider earned his master’s degree in special education from Kean’s Nathan Weiss Graduate College with a 4.0 GPA in 2013.
 As an undergrad, he was a three-year starter and honorable-mention all-conference safety at The College of New Jersey.
 He was named to the National Football Foundation Hampshire Honor Society and won the “Bones” Vichrowski award at TCNJ in 2011.

-Nick Graff enters his fifth season with the Kean University football staff in 2017.
+Nick Graff enters his sixth season with the Kean University football staff in 2018.
 Graff was also a graduate assistant with the Cougars prior to this full-time position.

 In addition to his duties with Kean, Graff was a strength & conditioning intern with the New York Jets for both training camp and the 2015-16 season.
 He has also worked with the Nike Coach of the Year Clinic and X-tra Mile Fitness.